awsdocs/aws-cloudtrail-user-guide/doc_source/query-event-data-store-cloudtrail.md

 # Create an event data store for CloudTrail events<a name="query-event-data-store-cloudtrail"></a>

-To get started with CloudTrail Lake, create an event data store\.
+Event data stores for CloudTrail events can log CloudTrail management and data events\.
 You can keep the event data in an event data store for up to seven years, or 2557 days\.
 By default, event data is retained for 2557 days, and termination protection is enabled for an event data store\.

 ## To create an event data store for CloudTrail events<a name="query-event-data-store-cloudtrail-procedure"></a>

 1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

-1. Choose **Lake** in the left navigation pane of the CloudTrail console\.

-1. On the **Lake** page, choose the **Event data stores** tab\.
+1. From the navigation pane, open the **Lake** submenu, then choose **Event data stores**\.

 1. Choose **Create event data store**\.